HCanber/LinearLogFlow/README.md

 | | `timestamp` | _Optional_ Default: `@timestamp`, `timestamp` | If `indexName` contains a [custom date format string](https://msdn.microsoft.com/en-us/library/8kb3ddd4%28v=vs.110%29.aspx), for example `log-{yyyyMM}` then every line must contain a timestamp property.
 By default `@timestamp`, `timestamp`, `datetime`, `date`, `time` will be used (in that order and in any casing).
 Specify this if the timestamp is in another property in your log files.
 If the log files can contain the timestamp in different propertys, separate the names with <code>&#124;</code>.
 Example: <code>thedate&#124;now</code> [More info](#log_datetime) |

 # LogFlow
-ElastiocsearchLogFlow is based on (LogFlow)[https://github.com/LogFlow/LogFlow].
+LinearLogFlow is based on [LogFlow](https://github.com/LogFlow/LogFlow).